pascaldekloe/metrics/README.md

 db_disk_usage_ratio{device="sda"} 0.19 1615130563595
 ```

-Package `github.com/pascaldekloe/metrics/gostat` provides a defacto standard
+Package `github.com/pascaldekloe/metrics/gostat` provides a standard collection
-collection of Go metrics, similar to the setup from the
+of Go metrics which is similar to the setup as provided by the
 [original Prometheus library](https://github.com/prometheus/client_golang).

-See the
+Samples may be fetched in a lazy manner, like how the
 [lazy example](https://pkg.go.dev/github.com/pascaldekloe/metrics#example-Sample-Lazy)
-for detail on capturing.
+does.

 ## Performance